Iovance Biotherapeutics, Inc. - GuruFocus.com

-SAN CARLOS, Calif., July 10, 2023 (GLOBE NEWSWIRE) -- Iovance Biotherapeutics, Inc. (Nasdaq: IOVA) (“Iovance” or “Company”), a biotechnology company focused on innovating, developing, and delivering novel polyclonal tumor infiltrating lymphocyte (“TIL”) therapies for patients with cancer, today announced the pricing of an underwritten public offering of 20,000,000 shares of its common stock at a public offering price of $7.50 per share.
-The gross proceeds from the offering, before deducting the underwriting discounts and commissions and other estimated offering expenses payable by Iovance, are expected to be approximately $150 million.
-In addition, Iovance has granted the underwriters a 30-day option to purchase up to 3,000,000 additional shares of common stock at the public offering price, less the underwriting discounts and commissions.
-The offering is expected to close on or about July 13, 2023, subject to customary closing conditions.
+SAN CARLOS, Calif., July 10, 2023 (GLOBE NEWSWIRE) -- Iovance Biotherapeutics, Inc. ( IOVA) (“Iovance” or “Company”), a biotechnology company focused on innovating, developing, and delivering novel polyclonal tumor infiltrating lymphocyte (“TIL”) therapies for patients with cancer, today announced that it intends to offer and sell $150 million of shares of its common stock, subject to market and other conditions, in an underwritten public offering.
+All of the shares in the offering are to be sold by Iovance.
+Iovance intends to grant the underwriters a 30-day option to purchase an additional $22.5 million of shares of common stock at the public offering price, less the underwriting discounts and commissions.

 Iovance intends to use the proceeds from this offering to fund preparations for the commercial launch of lifileucel (if approved), including continuing to prepare the Iovance Cell Therapy Center, the Company’s manufacturing facility in Philadelphia, to support ongoing clinical programs including its NSCLC registration-directed study and its frontline advanced melanoma Phase 3 confirmatory trial, to expand the combination of TIL and immune checkpoint inhibitors (“ICIs”) in ICI naïve patient cohorts, to support the continued development of our pipeline candidates, to support Proleukin integration activities and for other general corporate purposes.